joelchoo/live-parking-info/presentation/presentation.md

 * Don't reinvent the wheel
 * Keeps our app simple!
-* Some information can only be provided by some people/organisations (e.g. price of Bitcoin)
+* Some information can only be provided by certain people/organisations (e.g. price of Bitcoin)

 ---